applications arE CLOSED

 Job description

 Sociable weavers in our population are ringed with small coloured PIT-tags which are detected automatically when they perch on the RFID-antennas placed in our feeding stations.
 This is one of our main methods to study social associations.
 This job consists of operating these stations (every three days), and this also involves fixing any broken material and general troubleshooting in the field if needed.
+We also have automatic scales designed to collect weight when birds perch.
+You will also be responsible for setting them up and troubleshooting, when necessary.

 In addition, this position also involves assisting with breeding monitoring and video camera work (placing cameras at the feeding stations and at the colonies, downloading videos, charging batteries etc).